zvictor/PocketFlow/cookbook/pocketflow-supervisor/README.md

-# PocketFlow Research Agent - Tutorial for Dummy
+# Supervisor Agent

-This project demonstrates a simple yet powerful LLM-powered research agent built with PocketFlow, a minimalist LLM framework in just 100 lines of code!
-This implementation is based directly on the tutorial post [LLM Agents are simply Graph — Tutorial For Dummies](https://zacharyhuang.substack.com/p/llm-agent-internal-as-a-graph-tutorial).
+This project demonstrates a supervisor that oversees an unreliable [research agent](../pocketflow-agent) to ensure high-quality answers.

+## Features

+- Evaluates responses for quality and relevance
+- Rejects nonsensical or unreliable answers
+- Requests new answers until a quality response is produced

 ## Getting Started